 It’s very common for kids to learn how to pee on the toilet quite quickly, but to fear pooping in the toilet.
 They often ask for a diaper to poop in, or they hold it and then have accidents or become constipated,

-As long as the possibility of a medical issue (i.e. signs of a blockage, irregular bowel movements, etc.) has been eliminated, you can safely assume that this stage will pass, and try out some of the following solutions to see if you can get your child pooping in the toilet.
+As long as the possibility of a medical issue (i.e. signs of a blockage, irregular bowel movements, etc.) has been eliminated, you can safely assume that this stage will pass, but in the meantime, consider trying some of the following solutions to see if you can get your child pooping in the toilet sooner than later.

 6. Sing a silly song!
 My friend sings a song to the tune of “Winnie The Pooh” that says: “He wants to go home.
 He wants to go home.
 Send Mr. Poopy to his home, oh please… Cause he wants to go in.
 And he wants to swim.
 Let him go in the potty today- yay!”
 Her daughter LOVED this!

 7. Many people suggest that you have your child clean up the poop.
-If you feel your child is intentionally pooping their pants, and if they’re old enough, you might have to go get a pair of new undies and clean up AFTER YOU have cleaned up (to avoid germs and contamination).
+If you feel your child is intentionally pooping their pants, and if they’re old enough, you might have them go and get a pair of new undies and clean up AFTER YOU have cleaned up (to avoid germs and contamination).
 Example: you could clean the area and then give them a baby wipe and ask them to clean it more.
 They’ll still be doing the work, but you won’t run the risk of them getting anything on their hands.”